sundios/SEO-Dashboard/README.md

 ## Data Background
 We will be working with Monthly Google search organic traffic from the domain https://www.tuves.cl.
 This data will be acquire by using the Google search API.
 We will use 9 different data sets of search traffic and they are the following:

-• Mobile, Desktop and Tablet - Day to day Organic data: These are multiples CSV files that are organized by date and includes Keywords, Clicks, Impressions, CTR, Ranking, Device and Date.
+- **Mobile, Desktop and Tablet - Day to day Organic data**: These are multiples CSV files that are organized by date and includes Keywords, Clicks, Impressions, CTR, Ranking, Device and Date.
-• Mobile, Desktop and Tablet - Monthly Top 10 Keywords: One data set that includes Keyword, Clicks, Impressions, Avg CTR and Avg Ranking for the specific device and time frame.
+- **Mobile, Desktop and Tablet - Monthly Top 10 Keywords**: One data set that includes Keyword, Clicks, Impressions, Avg CTR and Avg Ranking for the specific device and time frame.
-• Mobile, Desktop and Tablet - Monthly Top 10 URLs: One data set that includes URL, Clicks, Impressions, Avg CTR and Avg Ranking for the specific device and time frame.
+- **Mobile, Desktop and Tablet - Monthly Top 10 URLs**: One data set that includes URL, Clicks, Impressions, Avg CTR and Avg Ranking for the specific device and time frame.

 ## Approach and Methods used
 This project is composed by 5 steps.
 1. Extraction: Extract the Google search data using the Google search API.
 Our data will be saved in CSV files.
+This is folder **0Google Top Kws&urls** and **1Google API Day to day.
 2. Transform: Transform the day to day data into 3 monthly data sets.
 A mobile data set, a desktop and a tablet.
 The Keywords and URLs are ready to go.
+This is in folder **2data-cleaning**.
-3. Load: Load the data to the data warehouse.
+3. **Load**: Load the data to the data warehouse.
 We will be using a MySQL database.
+This is in folder **3data-to-sql**.
 4. Load Build a REST API that will parse all of our MySQL tables into JSON.
+This is in folder **4RESTapi**.
 5. Analyze Create a dashboard where we will load our data and analyze it using tables and visualizations.
+This is in folder **dashboard**

+## Visualizations

 ![alt text](http://www.kburchardt.com/images/dash1.png)